 After the opening of its new campus at Ellesmere Port, Liverpool, the college “has successfully implemented Zebra’s real time location tracking solution with the ability to track and increase the visibility of 20,000 students across its two campuses” states Zebra Technologies, the US company who supplies the RFID tracking system.

-Kevin Francis, West Cheshire College’s Building Services Area Manager, uses an interesting choice of language on Zebra Technologies website to describe the college’s reasons for buying the technology – using the terms “asset tracking” and “optimizing our learning resources.” (referring to the students presumably?) with “specialist location solution capabilities” .
+Kevin Francis, West Cheshire College’s Building Services Area Manager, uses an interesting choice of language on Zebra Technologies website [ NB.
+Zebra Technologies withdrew the article from their website late February/early March 2013.
+A copy of the press release (pdf) is here and this is Internet Archive Wayback Machine’s link to the original webpage] to describe the college’s reasons for buying the technology – using the terms “asset tracking” and “optimizing our learning resources.” (referring to the students presumably?) with “specialist location solution capabilities” .
 Are these phrases we may be hearing more of as other schools follow suit?

 This all boils down to funding, states the RFID Journal :

 “…the school also plans to utilize the RTLS [Real Time Location System] solution to reliably, quickly and accurately track student attendance, and to document that each student’s attendance record matches the actual number of hours for which the college receives funding (a process that is currently manual and time-consuming).”

 It could be argued that an alternative method, other than RFID tagging students, could be found that would not be manual and time consuming.
 An alternative, less invasive attendance system could be implemented, one that does not involve the college’s knowledge of each students every move.